twesterhever/squid-dnsbl/README.md

 Strict QNAME minimization, particular in combination with `stub-zones`, effectively renders DNSBLs unusable and cannot be reliably detected by RFC 5782 (section 5) tests against URIBLs.
-You are therefore _strongly_ encouraged not to enable strict QNAME minimization on the DNS resolver used.
+It is therefore strongly encouraged not to enable strict QNAME minimization on the DNS resolver used.

 ## Example Squid configuration